synzen/discord.js-prompts/README.md

 Create prompts in Discord, just like you would in console!

-# Quick Start
+## Example

-This is an example that asks the user for their name and age.
+This will ask the user for their name and age.
 The bot will then spit it back.

 ```ts
 import { Client } from 'discord.js'